How to trade CFDs

 Interested in CFD trading?
 Follow this step-by-step guide and get started today.
 Learn what contracts for difference (CFDs) are, how to trade CFDs and more.

-To place a CFD trade, you first need to understand how contracts for difference work.
-Then, you can choose whether to go long or short and open your position by selecting your chosen number of contracts.
+To start online CFD trading, you first need to understand how contracts for difference work.
+Then, you can choose whether to buy CFDs (go long) or sell them (go short) and open your position by selecting your chosen number of contracts.
 You’ll realise any profits or losses when you close the position.

-Follow these seven steps to open your first CFD position today.
+Follow these eight steps to open your first CFD position today:

 1. Learn how CFD trading works